 Once one of the busiest harbours in North America (and a strategic French outpost in the New World), a visit to the Fortress of Louisbourg National Historic Site is like stepping back in time.
 North America’s largest reconstruction began in 1961; today, a quarter of the original town, including its fortifications, streets, homes and gardens have been painstakingly recreated.
 Throw in character reenactments, and the Louisbourg experience feels genuinely ’40s—the 1740s, that is.

 For more legendary Canadian structures, check out the most famous house in every province.

 You’ve heard about Prince Edward Island’s famed red sand beaches, but what about its singing sands?
 At Basin Head Provincial Park, the beach is made up of caramel-coloured sand that, well… Squeaks.
 Some say it sings, others claim it whistles—however you want to describe the sound, you’ll definitely hear it.
 Since P.E.I. also enjoys the warmest ocean water north of the Carolinas, you likely won’t be spending too much time on that musical sand anyhow.

 Discover the best beaches in Canada—as voted by you!

 A Bird’s-Eye View of Icebergs

 Iceberg Nest, Quirpon Island, Newfoundland

 It’s one thing to go on a boat excursion to view Newfoundland’s famed icebergs.
 It’s quite another to see them float underneath you.
-The Iceberg Nest on Quirpon Island looks like a glass box with transparent walls, ceilings and floors.
-In addition to marvelling at the frozen skyscrapers gliding down Iceberg Alley, you’re also likely to spot whales and dolphins (22 species migrate here each year) swimming a dizzying 100 ft below.
+One of Canada’s greatest hidden gems, the Iceberg Nest on Quirpon Island looks like a glass box with transparent walls, ceilings and floors.
+In addition to marvelling at the frozen skyscrapers gliding down Iceberg Alley, you’re also likely to spot whales and dolphins (22 species migrate here each year) swimming a dizzying 100 feet below.

 Tundra North Tours, Northwest Territories